 A Few London Secrets

-I've visited London nearly a dozen times over several decades, and it continues to be my favorite city.
+I've visited London nearly a dozen times over several decades, and it continues to be one of my favorite cities.
 There's an abundance to explore and countless events to enjoy.
 While the well-known attractions are worth ticking off the list, I've also uncovered some hidden gems and lesser-known details that have been the highlights of my recent trips.

-Eventually, we like to head to the Tate Modern for the exhibits, but a lesser known highlight is the restaurant on the top floor.
-The food is amazing and the views of London are spectacular!
+On another day, head to the Tate Modern for the exhibits, and a lesser known highlight– the restaurant on the top floor.
+The food is wonderful and the views of London are spectacular!
 Definitely a best kept secret.
-It's best to make a reservation, although you can wait in line as well.
+It's best to make a reservation, although you can wait in line as well and sit at the window bar for light bites.

 If you have an interest in art collections and wish to steer clear of large crowds, The Courthold Gallery offers a lesser-known yet highly impressive collection.
 It's definitely worth visiting!